 Subclass 189 (Skilled Independent) is for people seeking an independent permanent skilled visa.
 This includes people without an employer or family sponsor or state or territory government nomination.
 Applicants must meet the necessary thresholds, including holding a suitable skills assessment in a nominated occupation on the MLTSSL, and meeting the gazetted points test mark.

 Skilled Nominated Visa (Subclass 190)

 Subclass 190 – Skilled Nominated (Permanent) Visa is for people who have received state/territory government nomination and are seeking a permanent skilled visa.
 You must be under 45 years of age and have competent English.

 This visa lets you and any additional applicants live and work in Australia permanently.

-Subclass 489 (Skilled Regional) is for intending migrants who are interested in either state or territory government regional nomination or have a family member in regional Australia to sponsor them.
-The subclass 489 visa is a four-year provisional visa where the visa holder must live in the specified regional area in Australia for at least 2 years, and work there for at least one year.
-Applicants who meet the 489 criteria after two years may be eligible to meet the second stage requirements for a permanent subclass 887 visa.
+This visa is for intending migrants who are interested in either state or territory government regional nomination or have a family member in regional Australia to sponsor them.
+The subclass 91 visa is a five-year provisional visa where the visa holder must live in the specified regional area in Australia for at least 3 years before they can apply for permanent residency through the Permanent Residence Skilled Regional Visa - (Subclass 191).

 Permanent Regional Visa (Subclass 887)